IsuraManchanayake/munch-compiler/DIARY.md

 ## 04 September 2018 2 AM

 - array and struct initializers with specific names and indices are added (ast, printing, parsing and resolving)
-- few mistakes were fixed in DIARY.md to preserve consistency
+- few mistakes are fixed in DIARY.md to preserve consistency

 ## 31 August 2018 2 AM